mitmproxy/mitmproxy/mitmproxy/docs/scripting/inlinescripts.rst

    :language: python

-The first argument to each event method is an instance of :py:class:`~libmproxy.script.ScriptContext` that lets the script interact with the global mitmproxy state.
-The **response** event also gets an instance of :py:class:`~libmproxy.script.ScriptContext`, which we can use to manipulate the response itself.
+The first argument to each event method is an instance of :py:class:`~mitmproxy.script.ScriptContext` that lets the script interact with the global mitmproxy state.
+The **response** event also gets an instance of :py:class:`~mitmproxy.script.ScriptContext`, which we can use to manipulate the response itself.

 We can now run this script using mitmdump or mitmproxy as follows: